hapax/hapax.github.io/assets/simple-physics.md

 *Napkin hacks.* My goal in this post is to outline a few simple hacks for the back of a napkin: dimensional analysis, Fermi estimates, and random walks.
-We can think of these as algorithms for our napkin computer!
+We can think of these as algorithms for a napkin computer!
 They really can be implemented using high school algebra on a napkin, without calculus or calculators (though the latter can certainly save time).